 Looping the Ft.St.Vrain-Green Valley 230 kV line into Keenesburg will require the Ft.St.Vrain-Green Valley 230 kV line to be out-out-service for approximately one week while the cut in is accomplished.
-The relocation of Circuit #5279 to a new bay position will require a one to two day outage to move the line and complete the testing.
+The relocation of Circuit #5279 to a new bay position will require a one-day to two-day outage to move the line and complete the testing.
 Also, Circuit #5967 will require a short outage of one to two days to perform testing and to terminate the line into a breaker-and-a-half configuration.
+At that time, the metering unit tap will be changed.